Debunking 5 Myths About FATCA

 Myth #1 – FATCA forced foreign banks close accounts held by U.S. persons

 The most avid argument set forth by taxpayers, institutions, and organizations opposing the exchange of financial information.
 Obviously, the originators of this myth have no clue how FATCA works at all.

 The FATCA requires a foreign financial intuition to implement adequate internal controls and follow due diligence procedures aiming to identify accounts held or controlled by U.S. taxpayers.
 The bank makes a disclosure of all U.S. taxpayer accounts to a local authority or the IRS on an annual basis.
 If no reportable accounts were identified, the bank certifies no such were found.

 Of course, an exception applies.
 The IRS recognizes that some foreign banks are so small that the costs of implementing FATCA would be unjustified.
-These banks are granted an exemption from FATCA if they close all accounts held or controlled by international taxpayers.
+These banks are granted an exemption from FATCA if they close accounts held or controlled by international taxpayers.
 Yes, you got it right!
 Not just the accounts held by Americans, but all international accounts!
-Thus, the exemption applies only to small-size local banks that certify they have and will never have any international clients at all.
+Thus, the exemption applies only to small-size local banks that certify they have only a de minimis number of international clients if any at all.

-Foreign banks with at least one international client, regardless of nationality, do not qualify for an exemption.
-Depending on the scale of operations, they face thousands or even millions of dollars in FATCA compliance costs per year.
+Foreign banks with international operations or non-resident clients, regardless of nationality, do not qualify for an exemption.
+Depending on the scale, they face thousands or even millions of dollars in FATCA compliance costs per year.
 Even worse, because of the due diligence requirements, the banks bear the costs of maintaining FATCA compliant status, even when there are no U.S. clients at all!